3aruin/HowMuchPaper/README.md

 ## HowMuchPaper
 Old School Copier needs more paper before they running out!

+With a fleet of printers always buying paper is a pain.
+The goal is to get to know how much paper you need.

 ## How to Run the Code: DON'T
 Ensure you have the wolframalpha Python package installed: